 - Draw a large face of a clock and place in the numbers.Position the hands for 10 minutes after 11 o'clock.
 On your clock, label "L" for the long hand and "S" for the short hand.

-When you're done, take your answer sheet to your doctor so he can score it and talk to you about the results.
-Depending on your score, he may order follow-up tests or simply keep it on file so he can see if there are any changes down the road.
+When you're done, take your answer sheet to your doctor so they can score it and talk to you about the results.
+Depending on your score, they may order follow-up tests or simply keep it on file so they can see if there are any changes down the road.